LTI Service - Platform

 Notes:

-• to automate (and cache) authentication grants from the tools side, a LtiServiceClient is ready to use for your LTI service calls as explained here
+response is returned if the client assertion cannot match a registered tool - to automate (and cache) authentication grants from the tools side, a LtiServiceClient is ready to use for your LTI service calls as explained here

 Protecting platform service endpoints